kartikprabhu20/YourEuro/docs/_posts/2019-07-03-PlayStoreEntry.md

     <body style="background-color:powderblue;">

 <h1>Overview</h1>
-  <p>Welcome to our final blog of the series YourEuro’ - A money control app.
+  <p>Welcome to our final blog of the series 'YourEuro’ - A money control app.
 In this blog we are going to simulate a playstore entry and key features to attract our customers.</p>
 <hr>

  <h1>All about <i>YOUREURO</i></h1>